MolSSI/QCFractal/docs/qcportal/source/collections.rst

 Collections querying
 ---------------------

-Once a ``FractalClient`` has been created, the client can query a list of all collections currently held on the server.
+Once a :class:`FractalClient <qcportal.FractalClient>` has been created, the client can query a list of all collections currently held on the server.

 .. code-block:: python